 Health Seminar registration is open from 3:00 – 5:00 p.m. on Sunday, first day of seminar.
 Register at Uchee Pines Lifestyle Center lobby to receive your notebook, programs, nametags, and room assignment.

-Children must attend with their parents, who are responsible for their supervision at all times.
+There is a special children’s health program during the morning lectures.
+All other times, children must be with their parents, who are responsible for their supervision at all times.

 Schedule of Meetings